syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/How-to.md

 }
 {% endhighlight %}

-## Loading SfPopupLayout in ItemTapped event of SfListView
+## Load SfPopupLayout in ItemTapped event of SfListView

 SfPopupLayout allows you to open it in the ItemTapped event of SfListView.